sandrawinters/TrumpetfishColour/README.md

 # TrumpetfishColour
-Code for visual modelling and image processing of trumpetfish models, as described in Matchette et al. under review
+Code for visual modelling and image processing of trumpetfish models, as described in Matchette et al. 2025 Behav Ecol

 To run the image processing pipeline, run the MATLAB script
 trumpetfish_image_processing.m